How to Find Musical Theatre Auditions in 2026

 Casting director’s Instagram page used to post musical theatre audition calls, showcasing how performers can find opportunities through social media.

-Many theatre companies and casting directors post auditions only on Instagram—don’t forget to check social platforms regularly.
+Many theatre companies and casting directors post auditions only on Instagram so don’t forget to check social platforms regularly.

 • Facebook groups for local or touring auditions